EduPonz/easynmea/docs/rst/installation/build_documentation.rst

 .. important::

-    This guide assumes that the library as been built following the steps outlined in the previous sections.
+    This guide assumes that the library as been built following the steps outlined in :ref:`installation_ubuntu`.
     Else, paths might need to be adjusted to align with the followed procedure.

 *GNSS Interface's* documentation is comprised  of `Doxygen <https://www.doxygen.nl/index.html>`_ and